madhavlab/wissap23.madhavlab.com/wissap-cup/wissap-cup.md

 - The **end** of the **development phase** and **release of test set** will be on October 25th.
 - Every team is expected to record their **final results** (test set inference, etc.) and submit them along with a **1-page manuscript** outlining the method developed.
 - There are **restrictions** on the scale/size of the method/model, as mentioned in specific task guidelines.
-- We have planned **4 tutorials disussing** both challenges, coving topics including Background and Applications of Music Search, Existing Works in the area and much more.
-Registered candidates will recieve invite to the talks.
+- We have planned **4 tutorials** discussing both challenges, coving topics including Background and Applications of Music Search, Existing Works in the area and much more.
+Registered candidates will receive invite to the talks.
 The schedule is as follows-
     - 10th September - Background and Introduction
     - 17th September - Mathematical Foundations
     - 24th September - Existing Methods